chingc28/election-integrity/README.md

 ## Example

 The 2009 election in the country of Iran is used as an example input.
 This can be changed by simply changing the name of the input csv name into the desired csv.
+Fraud_example.csv file is used for the test file

 ## How to use

 Clone the repository into a folder with the desired csv file.